jbl0ndie/draftsight-block-cleanup/README.md

 # draftsight-block-cleanup
-Edits block in Draftsight and flattens it onto Layer 0
+Within Draftsight, edits a poorly defined block and flattens it onto Layer 0 Audits file and repairs any errors
+Purges any unused entities
+Saves file with same filename
+Closes file